datajoint/datajoint-elements/gh-pages/docs/community/publications.md

 # Publications

 The following publications relied on DataJoint for data analysis.
-If you would like to add a new publication, please submit an issue here: https://github.com/datajoint/datajoint-elements/issues
+If you would like make additions or corrections, please submit an issue here: https://github.com/datajoint/datajoint-elements/issues

 <div id="refs" class="references csl-bib-body hanging-indent"
 line-spacing="2">